munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Terrorists.md

 # List of Tour of Duty Terrorist Custom Bots

-All of their Co-op teammate statistic on Easy to Expert difficulties is set to 75.
+All of their Co-op statistic on Easy to Expert difficulties is set to 75.

 For articles on all custom terrorist bots, <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Terrorist%20Articles.md">see here</a>.